StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 ## Reducing Tracker node sleep current - a wasteful race to the bottom ?

-There is quite a lot of significance being attached to reducing the sleep current of LoRa projects or nodes to extremly low levels, the lower the better apparently, but is sleep current alone a significant factor ?
+There is quite a lot of significance being attached to reducing the sleep current of LoRa projects or nodes to extremely low levels, the lower the better apparently, but is sleep current alone a significant factor ?

 A bare bones ATmgea328P or 1284P based node with a LoRa module can be used in normal deep sleep mode and the sleep current is around 0.2uA, you can wake up from an external interrupt.
 Add a regulator such as MCP1700 if you need one, and total sleep current is around 1.5uA with a TPL5010 acting as a watchdog and interrupt wake up device.

 A popular alternative to the processor deep sleep approach appears to be to use the TPL5110 device to completely power down a node, in periods from seconds to 2 hours.
-This setup has a deep sleep current of less than 0.1uA.
+This set-up has a deep sleep current of less than 0.1uA.
 This appears to be a significant improvement on the 1.5uA of a bare bones ATmega328 in deep sleep mode, or is it ?
 Is concentrating or being obsessed with the deep sleep current the best way of reducing overall power consumption  ?

 Take a look at the scope plot below, it shows (top trace) the power to a The Thing Network (TTN) GPS tracker node based on an Arduino Pro Mini being turned on.
 The lower trace shows a logic pin being sent high at the point the tracker node software queued the packet ready to send, so the difference is the node wakeup time.
-The delay from power on to ready to send the packet was 1512mS, mainly caused by the Arduino bootloader delay.
+The delay from power on to ready to send the packet was 1512mS, mainly caused by the Arduino boot loader delay.
 Power consumption during this 1512mS was 5.42mA.